Taconic State Park

 Lake Taghkanic State Park

-You can go camping in both, and there’s plenty of picnic tables and BBQ’s.
+You can go camping and there’s plenty of picnic tables and BBQ’s.

 Lake Taghkanic State Park